genterist/openMRS-Security/Capstone/FINAL.md

 ### * Test steps
 1. Open up OpenMRS V. 2.6.0 Standalone.
-2. direct to the url in the test data
+2. direct to the URL in the test data

 ### * Expected results
 1. The page should be redirected to “www.google.com”